About Cart Numbers / CutIDs Myriad v5/v6 Multi-Field TSV and XML The contents of an accompanying Myriad XML file can

 KEYS,0.00,27.90,64.96,72.90,217.95,End,Music,10s

-easy to manage a Myriad system away from your studio.
+the filename-vs-cart-number, it's easy to manage a Myriad system away from your

 Cart,Title,Artist1,AudioStart,IntroEnd,HookStart,HookEnd,Extro,EndType